 3. The local context

-3.2 The Authority traditionally had a high percentage of children being educated outside the borough but the opening of Hammersmith Academy and the West London Free School in recent years has increased the proportion of children accommodated in local schools.
+3.2 The Authority always has a percentage of children being educated outside the borough but remain committed to increasing the proportion of children accommodated in local schools.

 4. How the categories will be managed